 Upon leaving the Treasury Department, José decided to pursue a business career and thereby continue to focus on the big picture.
 In a business capacity at three major financial services companies, José worked on sophisticated financial transactions in the United States, South America and Europe, including cross-border transactions, asset-based financings, and fixed income and equity transactions which in some cases utilized financial derivatives.

 After several years in a large corporate environment, José decided to indulge his entrepreneurial streak and was a principal in a number of ventures involving, financial services, like-kind exchanges and Argentine real estate.
-When his friend and former colleague, Steve Breitstone, approached José about joining Meltzer Lippe, José took advantage of the opportunity to practice law in a dynamic and creative environment while at the same time pursuing entrepreneurial and other interests, which until the end of 2014 included serving as a Councilman on the Town Board of North Castle, New York.
-At Meltzer Lippe, José represents clients in many areas but his principal focus has been sophisticated real estate and partnership transactions, general business advice, complex financial modeling and analysis and select litigation.
+When his friend and former colleague, Steve Breitstone, approached him about joining Meltzer Lippe, José took advantage of the opportunity to practice law in a dynamic and creative environment while at the same time pursuing entrepreneurial and other interests, which currently includes serving as a Councilman on the Town Board of North Castle, New York.
+At Meltzer Lippe, José represents clients in many areas including sophisticated real estate, partnership and other business transactions, business and financial analysis and advice, and select litigation.